About the accelerated master’s degree

 Approval and Application process

-The accelerated master’s application is a two-step process.
-Students must first be approved to begin the accelerated master’s (4+1).
-The approval process begins with the School of Sustainability approval application, due March 1st of their junior year (or equivalent).
+The accelerated master’s application is a two-phase process.
+Students must first be approved to begin the accelerated master’s.
+The approval process begins with phase 1, the School of Sustainability approval application, due March 1st of their junior year (or equivalent).
 Approval is needed in order to begin taking graduate classes during their senior year (or equivalent).
+Phase 1 is considered provisional admittance to the accelerated master’s program.
+In order to be fully admitted, students must also complete phase 2 of the application process.

-Then, in fall of their senior year (or equivalent), students previously approved to begin the accelerated master’s (4+1) must apply for graduate admission to the MSUS program using the ASU Graduate Application.
+Phase 2 is completed in the in fall of senior year (or equivalent).
+Students previously approved to begin the accelerated master’s must apply for graduate admission to the MSUS program using the ASU Graduate Application.
 The ASU Graduate Application and all related materials are due by March 1st.
-Admission to the accelerated master’s (4+1) is required to begin graduate classes the following fall, after completion of the bachelor’s degree.
+Admission to the accelerated master’s is required to begin graduate classes the following fall, after completion of the bachelor’s degree.
+More information can be found on the School of Sustainability admissions page.

 School of Sustainability requirements

-The School of Sustainability application must be submitted by March 1, in the junior year (or equivalent) of the bachelor’s program.
+The School of Sustainability application, phase 1, must be submitted by March 1, in the junior year (or equivalent) of the bachelor’s program.
 The application requires the following (items 2-6 must be uploaded in a single PDF file):

 In addition to the primary recommendation, the name and contact information of two faculty references is required on the application.
 References should be from educators familiar with the applicant’s experience and capability for graduate work.